 Meet Hannah Skvarla, Co-Founder of The Little Market

 The stories of social entrepreneurs are so often inspired by immersion in far-flung cultures or foreign lands.
-In that distance we seem to find some common thread of humanity that ignites compassion and leads to action.
+In that distance, we seem to find some common thread of humanity that ignites compassion and leads to action.
 Close friends Hannah Skvarla and Lauren Conrad stumbled on their inspiration in a Balinese marketplace.
-After rigorous research into nonprofit operations and international opportunity, they launched The Little Market to connect global artisans to conscious consumers.
+After rigorous research into nonprofit operations and international opportunities, they launched The Little Market to connect global artisans to conscious consumers.
 We spoke with Hannah about how she leveraged her background in human rights to create this thriving marketplace.

 Travel is clearly woven into the DNA of your company.
 From El Salvador to Tanzania to Uganda, you two have seen the world together.
 Tell us about that first trip to Bali with co-founder Lauren Conrad.
 What inspired you to take the leap into social entrepreneurship?

 Traveling to Bali was one of our most memorable trips because it was our first trip together.
 Visiting local markets is one of our favorite parts of our travels; we find a lot of inspiration in these markets.
 Meeting women artisans with incredible skills made us want to find a way to support them.
 To learn more about how to create a sustainable way to support women around the world, we traveled to Africa to meet with nonprofits that are working with women and children.
 We were determined to find a way to help that didn’t limit us geographically.
 We decided to create a larger marketplace that would allow these women to sell their handmade products at a fair price while taking care of their families.
 After talking to our colleagues in the human rights and international development spheres, we developed The Little Market.

 What were you doing before founding The Little Market and how has that experience benefited this position?